elGreato/savvy/README.md

 ### Step 2 : Routing (Kevin)
 In this step, the routing was created.
-- Created Router and Routing Expeption files using the method suggested by our lecturer Andreas Martin.
+- Created Router and Routing Expeption files using the framework suggested by our lecturer Andreas Martin.
-- Added corresponding routes to index.php file.
+- Added corresponding routes to the index.php file.
 - "Get" routes were mainly used for loading pages only while "post" requests were used when data had to be sent to the server.
+- For routes, that requires the user to be logged in, a validation was added in order to prevent unauthorized access.
 ### Step 3 : Database (Kevin)
 The database was created using the following code:
 ```SQL